sts10/recall_old/README.md

 2. Change the hard-coded directory in ```lib/results``` to the directory that holds most of your Ruby code.

 #### To Access via Command Line From Any Directory
-Add this to your bash_profile:
+Add this to your bash_profile (filling in the absolute path to wherever you cloned this repo):
 ```
 function recall {
   cwd=$(pwd) #save pwd as cwd